csgohacks/master-guide/introduction/cheat-features.md

 * ESP - Also know as "walls /wall hacking / visual assistance".
 Which allows the user to see through a player whether it is an enemy or an teammate through various obstacle such as walls, smoke, etc. Most ESP provide multiple options for the user to set up, such as shading the playermodel, types of ESP, or what object should be seen through.

 * ASUS Walls - A cheat feature which allows you to see through specific walls.
-It was achieved by exploiting a driver provided by ASUS, which allows to control the transparency of specific materials / textures.
+It was achieved by exploiting a driver provided by ASUS before, which allows to control the transparency of specific materials / textures.

 * Fast stop - This allows the player to stop close to immediately.